 For more information, please look at the ‘Working with relationships’ section.

-Psychotherapy with individuals, fees begin at £80 and vary as per your circumstances.
+Psychotherapy with individuals, self funding ￼fees vary as per your circumstances.

 Where ever possible we will try to reschedule an appointment if you are able to give at least 48 hours notice, the appointment will need to be rescheduled for a time within that week.
 The fee for appointments that are missed or cancelled including where it has not been possible to reschedule is chargeable.